 If, in our analogy, we gamely attempt to assemble the car, at least we might expect an AI connector to be analogous to the engine of the car; but sadly, these AI connectors may not even compare to a smart windshield wiper.
 This is exactly what what you get buying AI connectors for an enterprise: lots of headache, minimal value.

 Now, let’s imagine an enterprise, and assume that we have connected a Business Intelligence System with one of these AI connectors.
 What is the value you would expect from such a connection?
 To my mind, it will be the same old demonstration of KPIs and standard metrics, without any context or reasoning.
 Would you really call this AI?
 At best, I would call it ‘rehabilitated Business Intelligence.’

-So what is the real definition of Artificial Intelligence for
+So what is the real definition of Artificial Intelligence for business?

 An Artificial Intelligence (AI) system should exhibit human-like intelligence and behavior, self-learning ability, and automation of business processes while augmenting human decision making.
 One of the key characteristics of an AI system is the ability to converse in a natural language, to comprehend conversation and interact with intelligent responses.